xenit-eu/docker-postgres/README.md

 # Source

-This imageis based on [github.com/docker-library/postgres](https://github.com/docker-library/postgres/) and extends it with:
+This image is based on [github.com/docker-library/postgres](https://github.com/docker-library/postgres/) and extends it with:

 * pglogical

+Only version 11 does not include pglogical because logical replication is included in PostgreSQL.